scrapinghub/scrapy-poet/docs/intro/tutorial.rst

 Let's illustrate it by adding support for the books in the page `bookpage.com/reviews <https://bookpage.com/reviews>`_.

-We cannot reuse the Books to Scrape Page Objects in this case, so we have to implement new ones:
+We cannot reuse the Books to Scrape Page Objects in this case.
+The site is different so their extraction logic wouldn't work.
+Therefore, we have to implement new ones:

 .. code-block:: python